Azure-Samples/cognitive-services-android-customvision-sample/image_classification/README.md

       - Labels (`.txt`)
       - Export manifest file (`cvexport.manifest`).

-  3. Drop all of `model.tflite`, `labels.txt` and `cvexport.manifest` into your Android project's Assets folder.
+  3. Drop all of `model.tflite`, `labels.txt` and `cvexport.manifest` into your Android project's `assets/sample-tflite.cvmodel` folder.

   4. Build and run.